-R323.3 Coastal high-hazard areas (including V Zones).
-Areas that have been determined to be subject to wave heights in excess of 3 feet (914 mm) or subject to high velocity wave action or wave-induced erosion shall be designated as coastal high-hazard areas.
-All buildings and structures erected in coastal high-hazard areas shall be designed and constructed in accordance with Sections R323.3.1 through R323.3.6.
+R324.3 Coastal high-hazard areas (including V Zones).
+Areas that have been determined to be subject to wave heights in excess of 3 feet (914 mm) or subject to high-velocity wave action or wave-induced erosion shall be designated as coastal high-hazard areas.
+Buildings and structures constructed in whole or in part in coastal high-hazard areas shall be designated and constructed in accordance with Sections R324.3.1 through R324.3.6.

-R323.3.1 Location and site preparation.
+R324.3.1 Location and site preparation.